norkorr/project/README.md

 Do you want to contribute to this project?
 Find out how to [CONTRIBUTING](CONTRIBUTING.txt)

+## License

+### Texts, Images

-Please be especially aware of the fact that the material in this repository is licensed under a [Creative Commons Attribution 4.0 License](LICENSE.txt).
-Make yourself familiar with the license's content before you download or suggest files with text, code or images from/to the repo.
+Texts and images in this repository are licensed under a [Creative Commons Attribution 4.0 License](LICENSE.txt).
+Make yourself familiar with the license's content before you download or suggest files with text or images from/to the repo.

+### Code, Scripts

+Code and scripts (small programs) are licensed under the [MIT license](https://spdx.org/licenses/MIT.html).
+You are free to use, share, distribute, and modify.

 # Templates for Re-use